 - Acceptable legal capacity of both the parties

-- These elements are also applicable for unilateral contracts for it to be enforceable in the court of law
+- These elements are also applicable to unilateral contracts for them to be enforceable in a court of law

-These elements are also applicable for unilateral contracts for it to be enforceable in the court of law.
+These elements are also applicable for unilateral contracts for them to be enforceable in a court of law.

 Some examples of bilateral contracts are –

-Click here to learn from a step by step guide of how you can automate the drafting process of bilateral contracts like NDA.
+Click here to learn from a step-by-step guide on how you can automate the drafting process of bilateral contracts like NDA.